Peter’s Last Letter

 And as he prayed, the fashion of his countenance was altered, and his raiment was white and glistering.
 Luke 9:29

 The word translated altered is the Greek word e[teroj.
 It is translated another or other in eighty eight of its ninety nine usages in scripture.
 It is defined as another of a different kind, class or form and the other of two.4 What then would be the other appearance of Jesus?
 It would be Jesus clothed as the Christ of God from before the foundation of the world.
-So, here, in accordance with the angelic spirit of Christ without measure and his regenerated pristine soul from conception as one in his body, a Pauline basis for understanding the saints and the faithful of his metaphorical body comes forward.
+So, here, in accordance with the preexistent angelic spirit of Christ without measure and his pristine soul at conception coupled as one in his body, a Pauline basis for understanding the saints and the faithful of his figurative one body comes forward.

 After linking what he had experienced on the Mount of Transfiguration with the power and coming of the Lord Jesus Christ, Peter gives a descriptive confirmation of the heavenly sign to mark that coming to end the present age and establish his kingdom of heaven on earth in a new age.